 Reiners should be stopped no more than 4-9 times per week after conditioning.
 They should not be stopped under the age of 3 years and only lightly as 3 year olds.

-Over time, repetitive sliding contributes to:
+Over time, repetitive reining horse slides contributes to:

 – Hock arthritis (bog or bone spavin)